malhar12/GitIssuesProject/README.md

 framework to provide the necesscary CSS classes for styling.

 Specifictions of the Github api call are as follows:
-1. All the calls GET requestsmade via the Github search api are unauthenticated.
+1. All the calls GET requestsmade via the Github search api are unauthenticated. <br />
-2. Only a call to public repository is possible.
+2. Only a call to public repository is possible. <br />
-3. GET Request is for all the open issues of a particular open Github repository.
+3. GET Request is for all the open issues of a particular open Github repository. <br />
-4. So all the reposnses that we get are of open issues.
+4. So all the reposnses that we get are of open issues. <br />
-5. We make use of created_at timestamp to find date of creation of an open issue and compare it with current date to see it falls under which category
+5. We make use of created_at timestamp to find date of creation of an open issue and compare it with current date to see it falls under which category <br />
-6. There are 4 categories:
+6. There are 4 categories: <br />
    i.
-Total number of open issues : All the reposnes will by default fall under this category ii.
-Number of issues that were opened in the last 24 hours. iii.
-Number of issues that are open for more than 24 hours but less than 7 days. iv.
-Number of issues that are open for more than 7 days.
+Total number of open issues : All the reposnes will by default fall under this category <br />
+   ii.
+Number of issues that were opened in the last 24 hours. <br />
+   iii.
+Number of issues that are open for more than 24 hours but less than 7 days. <br />
+   iv.
+Number of issues that are open for more than 7 days. <br />
-7. Comaprison of current date & created_at timestamp increments counter for the respective ii, iii & iv group.
+7. Comaprison of current date & created_at timestamp increments counter for the respective ii, iii & iv group. <br />
-8. These analytics results are then displayed back to the user in the form of a table.
+8. These analytics results are then displayed back to the user in the form of a table. <br />

 In order to host website, I have integrated my AngularJS web app with a backend of NodeJS to host it on Heroku.
 I have used the NodeJS skeleton from [site](http://www.nodeclipse.org)